 Perinatal HIV-1 transmission, prevention: Prevention of mother to fetus HIV-1 transmission

 Based on the Centers for Disease Control and Prevention (CDC), US Department of Health and Human Services updated guidelines for antiretroviral postexposure prophylaxis after sexual, injection drug use, or other nonoccupational exposure to HIV, zidovudine is an effective and recommended treatment option (in conjunction with other antiretrovirals) as postexposure prophylaxis of HIV-1 infection following nonoccupational exposure (nPEP) in individuals exposed to blood, genital secretions, or other potentially infectious body fluids that may contain HIV when that exposure represents a substantial risk for HIV transmission.

 Potentially life-threatening hypersensitivity to zidovudine or any component of the formulation

 Canadian labeling: Additional contraindications (not in US labeling): Neutrophil count <750/mm3 or hemoglobin <7.5 g/dL (4.65 mmol/L)

 Note: Patients should receive IV therapy only until oral therapy can be administered.

-IV (preferred route): During labor and delivery: Loading dose: 2 mg/kg followed by a continuous IV infusion of 1 mg/kg/hour until delivery.
+IV (preferred route): During labor and delivery: Loading dose: 2 mg/kg followed by a continuous IV infusion of 1 mg/kg/hour until clamping of the umbilical cord.
 For scheduled cesarean delivery, begin IV zidovudine 3 hours before surgery.
 In cases of unscheduled cesarean delivery due to maternal and fetal indications, consider administering the loading dose then proceeding to delivery.
 Note: Dosage based on total body weight.

 HIV-1 infection, treatment: Note: Use in combination with other antiretroviral agents.